rossetti/KSLBook/docs/02-Chapter2.md

 protected `generate()` method, which should return the generated random value according to some algorithm.

 In almost all cases, the KSL utilizes the inverse transform algorithm for generating random variates.
 Thus, there is a one to one mapping of the underlying pseudo-random number and the resulting random variate.
 Even in the case of distributions that do not have closed form inverse cumulative distribution functions, the KSL utilizes numerical methods to approximate the function whenever feasible.
-For example, the KSL uses a rational function approximation, see Cody (1969), to implement the inverse cumulative distribution function for the standard normal distribution.
+For example, the KSL uses a rational function approximation, see [@cody1969], to implement the inverse cumulative distribution function for the standard normal distribution.
 The inversion for the gamma distribution is based on Algorithm AS 91 for inverting the chi-squared distribution and